almostearthling/copyjob/README.md

 because these files tend to propagate via other means than common repositories - and, in such cases, different names might be interpreted as different documents or at least as different versions of the same document.
-Thus I decided that the best tactic was to use and distribute documents preserving their original names.
+Thus I decided that the best strategy was to use and distribute documents preserving their original names.

 I keep these files in a directory structure that can optimistically be